UMDLARS/PDP-12_Tools/readme.md

 ## Updating
 To update this repo, you may use the update script:

 WARNING: This will reset any modifications you have made to files in this repo or its subrepos.
-Added files, like your OS/8 disk images, will be kept,
+Added files, like your OS/8 disk images, will be kept.
 ```
 ./scripts/update.sh
 ```